karstnDE/frontend/docs/intro/tech-setup.md

 This approach balances transparency (all results are public and verifiable) with practical considerations (maintaining a one-person project).

 Feedback, suggestions, and questions are always welcome.
-This is built on the principle that DeFi analytics should be transparent, verifiable, and accessible to everyone.
+This is built on the principle that DeFi analytics should be transparent, verifiable, and accessible to everyone - as is DeFi itself.